immersivecognition/unity-experiment-framework/README.md

 class SceneManipulator : MonoBehaviour
 {

-    // set this to reference your Session in the inspector public UXF.Session session;
+    // set this to reference your UXF Session in the inspector public UXF.Session session;

     ...